e-gov/GOVSSO/TechnicalSpecification.md

 The ID Token request is an HTTP POST request which is used by the client application to request the ID Token from the GovSSO service.
 It must be performed by client application's back-end server which knows `client_secret` value.

 By default, client applications must use the `client_secret_basic` client authentication method to acquire identity tokens.
 A client application may use the `client_secret_post` client authentication method instead, but this must be specified in client application registration.
 A client application must use only one authentication method - the methods cannot be used concurrently.

+In the GovSSO production environment, requests are allowed only from IP addresses that are configured per client application.
+See the "Token request allowed IP addresses" configuration element in chapter [4 Client application configuration on the GovSSO side](#4-client-application-configuration-on-the-govsso-side).

 #### 6.2.1 Using client_secret_basic client authentication method